3 Things in Azure I Wish GCP HaveDevOpsGCPAzure

 I don't think there is any alternative in Google Cloud Platform that come in mind.

 In Azure, everything is a resources and you can setup a deletion protection lock.
-This can be useful for errors preventions.
+This is not a security feature but more a prevent for errors that can be handy.

 In GCP, you have on VMs an option "Enable deletion protection", but only on VMs, this is not something you can find across resources.